What are Wagyu

 The variation of conformation within the Wagyu breed is greater than the variation across British and European breeds.
-The three major black strains - Tajiri or Tajima, Fujiyoshi (Shimane) and Kedaka (Tottori) evolved due to regional geographic isolation in Japan.
+The three major black strains - Tajiri (Tajima), Fujiyoshi (Shimane) and Kedaka (Tottori) evolved due to regional geographic isolation in Japan.
 These breeding differences have produced a Japanese national herd that comprises 90% black cattle with the remainder being of the red strains Kochi and Kumamoto.

-In Japan there are four breeds that are considered Wagyu and those are the Japanese Black (the predominant Wagyu exported to the U.S), Japanese Brown (In the U.S. referred to as Red Wagyu), Japanese Polled and Japanese Shorthorn.
+In Japan there are four breeds that are considered Wagyu and those are the Japanese Black (the predominant Wagyu exported to the U.S), Japanese Brown (In the U.S. referred to as Red Wagyu and Akaushi), Japanese Polled and Japanese Shorthorn.
 There are no Japanese Polled or Shorthorns being bred outside Japan.
 Wagyu strains were isolated according to prefecture (state) and breeds imported for crossing were not the same in each prefecture.

 The production of Wagyu beef in Japan is highly regulated and progeny testing is mandatory.
 Only the very best proven genetics are kept for breeding.
 Realizing the value of their unique product, the Japanese Government banned the export of Wagyu and declared them a national living treasure.
-Zenwa is the Gov't held entity in Japan that oversees the WAGYU registry for Japanese Black, Brown, Polled and Shorthorn.
+Zenwa is the Government held entity in Japan that oversees the WAGYU registry for Japanese Black, Brown, Polled and Shorthorn.

 Tajiri or Tajima

-Originating from the Hyogo prefecture, these black cattle were originally used to pull carts and ploughs so the developed larger forequarters and lighter hindquarters.
+Originating from the Hyogo prefecture, these black cattle were originally used to pull carts and ploughs so they developed larger forequarters and lighter hindquarters.
 They are generally smaller framed with slower growth rates, but produce excellent meat quality with large eye muscle and superior marbling.
 They are thought to be ideal for the production of F1 cattle for slaughter.
 The Tajima bloodlines are generally regarded as producing the best quality meat in all of Japan and are known for being the lines that produce Kobe beef.

 Fujiyoshi or Shimane